19 Things To Do In York That You Need To Try

 Credit: Unsplash

-York is one of the most romantic cities in the UK and, while it might not be the Seine, there’s something special about the River Ouse.
-Stretching throughout the middle of the city, the idyllic river has a number of waterside paths that you can stroll down – the perfect way to spend a morning in the historic city.
+York is one of the most romantic cities in the UK, while it might not be the Seine, there’s something special about the River Ouse.
+Stretching throughout the middle of the city, the idyllic river has several waterside paths that you can stroll down – the perfect way to spend a morning in the historic city.

-There is. areason this street is always bustling.
-The whole place is magical from The York Ghost Merchants to the the array of curious gift shops and independents who call the Shambles home, including our friends at The Potion’s Cauldron.
+There is a reason this street is always bustling.
+The whole place is magical, from The York Ghost Merchants to the array of curious gift shops and independents who call the Shambles home, including our friends at The Potion’s Cauldron.
+If you’re taking a trip down the Shambles, here are some of our favourite shops:

 3. Take in the architecture at York Minster